 “I haven’t seen it in action yet, but I’ve seen bits of it and it looks amazing.
 The one I’ve seen has eight motors in its head to do each expression, and the one that’s going to do all the close-ups is going to have 22 expressions.
-I’ve seen Gepetto’s version of the 22-motor one, and that looks amazing, but I’ve only seen the eight-motor one of mine.
-I’ve only worked with Gepetto’s so far.”
+I’ve seen Geppetto’s version of the 22-motor one, and that looks amazing, but I’ve only seen the eight-motor one of mine.
+I’ve only worked with Geppetto’s so far.”

 How have you found Martin Landau to work with?